 What makes sulfur such a powerful skincare ingredient?

-Sulfur’s presence kills bacteria on the skin’s surface and can help exfoliate and shed dead skin cells.
+Sulfur’s presence stops the growth of bacteria on the skin’s surface and can help exfoliate and shed dead skin cells.
 It’s great for drying out active blemishes without significantly dehydrating or irritating the surrounding skin.
 It’s also great at controlling oil production and encouraging your skin to naturally exfoliate itself.

 What kind of products might have sulfur in them?